MercuryWorkshop/celeste-wasm/README.md

 3. run `bash tools/genpatches.sh`
 4. commit the generated patches

+**main improvements that need to be done:**
+- move `Init` to another thread to remove the last of the freezing
+- remove the janky `WRAP_FNA` stuff and replace it with a SDL that doesn't use EGL emulation
+- fix freeze when removing controller while in a level
+- port over everest (if possible)

 ## I want to port this to a newer version of celeste (once it exists)
 1. run `bash tools/decompile.sh path/to/Celeste.exe`
 2. run `bash tools/applypatches.sh`